-- HO: Trucking looks like a great hydrogen use case given faster refueling - MC: Think about the two major alternatives to internal combustion engines for vehicles: Electric: electric motor powered by a battery fueled via electricity sourced from renewable energy Hydrogen: electric motor powered by a fuel cell whose energy is sourced from hydrogen produced via electricity sourced from renewable energy52
+- HO: Trucking looks like a great hydrogen use case given faster refueling - MC: Think about the two major alternatives to internal combustion engines for vehicles: Electric: electric motor powered by a battery fueled via electricity sourced from renewable energy Hydrogen: electric motor powered by a fuel cell whose energy is sourced from hydrogen produced via electricity sourced from renewable energy

-In other words, this debate is about the cost, supply chain and operational differences between EV batteries and hydrogen fuel cells.
-I don't think fuel cells are compelling for passenger vehicles given fuel tank space constraints which make their range similar to EVs53 and much higher energy conversion losses than EV batteries (see below).
-However, sustained EV production bottlenecks due to lithium supply chain problems are a real risk to monitor.
+So: this debate is about cost, supply chain and operational differences between EV batteries (which are rapidly improving) and hydrogen fuel cells.
+I don't think fuel cells are compelling for passenger vehicles given fuel tank space constraints which make their range similar to EVs, but with higher energy conversion losses than EVs (see below) and less power.
+However, sustained EV production bottlenecks due to lithium supply chain problems are a risk to monitor.
 For fuel cells, platinum supply chains are more important

 - MC (continued): Using hydrogen for long haul trucking makes a bit more sense since compressed hydrogen allows for longer range and faster refueling, and there's fewer space constraints.
 For example: Freightliner's pending eCascadia class 8 EV truck weighs 82,000 pounds, has a range of 250 miles and mileage of 0.5 miles per kWh.
-In comparison, Hyzon's pending class 8 hydrogen fuel cell truck has the same weight, but with a longer range of 375-500 miles on 50-70 kg of hydrogen (it also might cost less as well) - MC (continued): But the word "PENDING" is important here since hydrogen truck companies are in their infancy and have limited track records for cost, performance, maintenance, durable lives, warranties, etc. Remember when the fuel cell truck company Nikola had its own "Theranos" moment54?
+In comparison, Hyzon's pending class 8 hydrogen fuel cell truck has the same weight, but with a longer range of 375-500 miles on 50-70 kg of hydrogen (it also might cost less as well) - MC (continued): But the word "PENDING" is important here since hydrogen truck companies are in their infancy and have limited track records for cost, performance, maintenance, durable lives, warranties, etc. Remember when the fuel cell truck company Nikola had its own "Theranos" moment?
 Let's wait for actual vehicle sales before making projections.
 Long haul trucking could be a viable use case if green hydrogen costs decline, and if fuel cell trucks are delivered as advertised.
-One forecast: Cummins Engine expects just 2.5% hydrogen shares in long haul heavy duty trucking by 203055.
+One forecast: Cummins Engine expects just 2.5% hydrogen shares in long haul heavy duty trucking by 2030.
 Timeline for adoption: medium term

-52 Many fuel cell trucks also contain an electric battery to store electricity generated by the fuel cell that is not immediately used, and to recapture vehicle braking energy
+&lt;sup>51 Many fuel cell trucks also contain an electric battery to store electricity generated by the fuel cell that is not immediately used, and to recapture vehicle braking energy

-53 Assume a hydrogen car with a 3x1 fuel tank pressurized to 350 bar, holding 5.6 kg of hydrogen.
-After fuel cell conversion losses, its effective capacity would be 111 kWh compared to 100 kWh for the longest range Teslas
+&lt;sup>52 A hydrogen car fuel tank cylinder that's 3 feet long and 1 foot in diameter, pressurized to 350-700 bar, would hold at most 2.8 kg of hydrogen.
+After fuel cell conversion losses at 50%, its effective capacity would be less than 60 kWh, compared to 100 kWh for the longest range Tesla